Bracing for Trump tariffs, China's Xi applies diplomatic pressure at world summits - ExBulletin

 Bracing for Trump tariffs, China's Xi applies diplomatic pressure at world summits

-In meeting after meeting, from Apec in Peru to the G20 in Brazil last week, Xi sought to draw a contrast with Trump's America-first message, presenting himself as a predictable defender of the global trade order multilateral.
+In meeting after meeting, from APEC in Peru to the G20 in Brazil last week, Xi sought to draw a contrast with Trump's “America First” message, presenting himself as a predictable defender of order multilateral global trade.

 Summit organizers, diplomats and negotiators also describe a notable shift from previous summits, in a more constructive posture on the part of Chinese diplomats, less focused on their narrow interests and more involved in building a more consensus. wide.

 Raising awareness is urgent for Beijing.
-Although better prepared for a new White House with Trump, with many technology companies far less dependent on US imports, China is also more vulnerable after its economy was hit by a huge real estate crisis.
+Although better prepared for a new Trump White House – with many technology companies far less dependent on US imports – China is also more vulnerable after its economy was hit by a huge real estate crisis.

 Much of China's attention has focused on the Global South, with the official Xinhua news agency praising the G20 for including the African Union among its members.
 The South's voice should not only be heard, but also translated into tangible influence, Xinhua said.